web-infra-dev/awesome-rspack/README.md

 - [html-rspack-skip-assets-plugin](https://github.com/cbbfcd/html-rspack-skip-assets-plugin) Adapt `html-webpack-skip-assets-plugin` to Rspack.
 - [rspack-plugin-retry-chunk-load](https://github.com/khodorammar/rspack-plugin-retry-chunk-load) Retry loading of chunks that failed to load.
 - [typia-rspack-plugin](https://github.com/colinaaa/typia-rspack-plugin): A Rspack plugin for `typia` - TypeScript transformer for runtime type checking and validation.
+- [sonda](https://github.com/filipsobol/sonda): Visualizer and analyzer for JavaScript and CSS bundles.

 Rspack and Rsbuild support most of the webpack plugins, such as: